-Name Designation as Independent Director Supplementary Explanation of the Relationship Reasons of Appointment Upo Yoshiaki Ogawa 0 The Company has appointed Mr. Ogawa Outside Corporate Auditor with the expectation that he can conduct the Company's management audit from a neutral and objective point of view focusing on legal risk management in particular based on his professional knowledge and broad experience in corporate laws and compliance issues and can make proposals on management in general.
+Name Designation as Independent Director Supplementary Explanation of the Relationship Reasons of Appointment Yoshiaki Ogawa 0 As an attorney at law, Mr. Ogawa has audited the management of the Company based on his professional knowledge and broad experience of corporate laws and compliance, with neutral and objective viewpoints, in particular, focusing on legal risk management, and also provided proposals on the overall management of the Company.
 The Company has designated Mr. Ogawa as an independent Director also based on the resolution of the Board of Directors because he can satisfy the independence assessment criteria that the Company has set in accordance with the independence criteria stipulated by the Tokyo Stock Exchange and no conflict of interest is deemed to arise between him and general shareholders.
-Tatsuo Suzue 0 The Company has appointed Mr. Suzue Outside Corporate Auditor with the expectation that he can conduct the Company's management audit from a neutral and objective point of view focusing on legal risk management in particular based on his professional knowledge and broad experience in corporate laws and compliance issues and can make proposals on management in general.
+Tatsuo Suzue 0 As an attorney at law, Mr. Suzue has audited the management of the Company based on his professional knowledge and broad experience of corporate laws and compliance, with neutral and objective viewpoints, in particular, focusing on legal risk management, and also provided proposals on the overall management of the Company.
 The Company has designated Mr. Suzue as an independent Director also based on the resolution of the Board of Directors because he can satisfy the independence assessment criteria that the Company has set in accordance with the independence criteria stipulated by the Tokyo Stock Exchange and no conflict of interest is deemed to arise between him and general shareholders.